mitotic/graphterm/docs/virtual-lab.rst

 need to obtain the *group access code* from the instructor.

-If you just created a new user account, note down your user name and personal access code, or email it to yourself.
-You will need it for logging in later.
+If you just created a new user account, note down your user name and personal access code, as you will need it for logging in later.
+You may optionally enter your email address at this point.
 (If you forget your personal access code, the instructor can retrieve it for you.)

+*Note:* If the URL is of the ``https//..." form, you may encounter warning messages about untrusted certificates, and be asked to make an exception.
+The instructor may ask you to ignore these warnings and accept the certificate, if the GraphTerm server has been configured to use a self-signed certificate..

 *On Windows:* The Google Chrome and Firefox browsers work best, but Internet Explorer 10 should also be usable, with some limitations.